Understand your needs

-Cybersecurity experts believe that Conficker was created by Ukranian hackers, as it was programmed not to attack computers with a Ukranian keyboard.
+Cybersecurity experts believe that Conficker was created by Ukrainian hackers, as it was programmed not to attack computers with a Ukrainian keyboard.

 It is estimated that Conficker managed to infect around 15 million computers worldwide and cost more than $9 billion.
 As of today, Conficker is still alive and running, but is not as notorious as it was.